laitanawe/introscicomp/_episodes/03-slurm-jobs.md

 is specifying the resources required to run a job.
 This allows the scheduler to find the right time and place to schedule our job.
-If you do not specify requirements (such as the amount of time you need), you will likely be stuck with your site's default resources, which is probably not what you want.
+If you do not specify requirements (such as the amount of time you need), you will likely be stuck with your site's default resources, which is proba bly not what you want.

 The following are several key resource requests: